hdshea/stock_database/table_metaphor_notebook.md

 The first table metaphor is a simple static definition table.
 These generally are tables of reference data that are constant through time.
-The basic make up for these tables are:
+The basic make up for these tables is:

 ``` sql
 CREATE TABLE IF NOT EXISTS <sd_table_name>